ds4an/CoDas4CG/README.md

 3. RetreiveImplementations()：Return all codes, and each code corresponds to a python file.

 	SQL：select code from code
-4. RetreiveImplementations（ID）：Return all codes corresponding to the specified topic id, and each code corresponds to a python file.
+4. RetreiveImplementations（ID）：Return all codes corresponding to the specified topic id, and each code corresponds to a python file.	 s

 	SQL: select code from code where numId = ID

 #Retrieving processed data

 Processed data is the requirement description and source code obtained after preprocessing such as word segmentation and lowercase words.

 1. RetrieveTasks(): Returns the description (requirements) of all tasks, each requirement is a text string